A generalization gap estimation for overparameterized models via the Langevin functional variance: Langevin Functional Variance

 \section{Langevin Functional Variance}

-Despite FV being theoretically attractive as proved in Theorem~\ref{theo:convergence_of_FV}, there exist two computational difficulties: \begin{enumerate}[{(D1)}] \item generating samples from the quasi-posterior~(\ref{eq:posterior}) requires the $p \times p$ matrix $\bs Q_{\alpha}$, which is computationally intensive for overparameterized models $n \ll p$, and \item computing the quasi-posterior~(\ref{eq:posterior}) is inconsistent with gradient-based optimization approaches, such as the stochastic gradient descent~(SGD), which are often used in optimizing overparameterized models. \end{enumerate} To resolve these difficulties (D1) and (D2), we propose an efficient approximation of FV using Langevin dynamics.
+Despite FV being theoretically attractive as proved in Theorem~\ref{theo:convergence_of_FV}, there exist two computational difficulties: \begin{enumerate}[{(D1)}] \item generating samples from the quasi-posterior~(\ref{eq:posterior}) requires the $p \times p$ matrix $\bs Q_{\alpha}$, which is computationally intensive for overparameterized models $n \ll p$, and \item computing the quasi-posterior~(\ref{eq:posterior}) is inconsistent with gradient-based optimization approaches, such as the stochastic gradient descent~(SGD), which are often used in optimizing overparameterized models. \end{enumerate} To resolve these difficulties (D1) and (D2), we consider a Langevin approximation of the quasi-posterior in Section~\ref{subsec:Langevin_posterior}, and propose Langevin FV~(LFV) for linear models in Section~\ref{subsec:Langevin_FV}; we then extend it to non-linear models in Section~\ref{subsec:non-linear}.
+We compare FV and the proposed LFV with the existing estimators based on TIC~\citep{takeuchi1976distribution} in Section~\ref{subsec:TIC}.